lov-daniel/cse15l-lab-reports/lab3.md

 OK (4 tests)
 ```
 However, once we incorporate a more comprehensive test such as providing an Array with multiple elements, we can start to see bugs appearing in the program.
-The test implemented will be used to test for this issue.
+The following test implemented will be used to test for this issue.
+The test is named ```testReverseInPlaceMoreElems```.
 ```
 @Test
 public void testReverseInPlaceMoreElems() {